proximax-storage/xpx-chain-devportal-docs/docs/cheatsheet.md

 - The default max duration is 3650 days or approximately 10 years.

-  - Furation is calculated by block, so 1 minute = 4 blocks and an average block generation is 15 seconds.
+  - Duration is calculated by block, so 1 minute = 4 blocks and an average block generation is 15 seconds.

 ## Namespace